Jawen04/PasswordPal/README.md

 The frontend is using the NodeJS runtime environment so make sure you have NodeJS installed

 1. CD to the directory called frontend
-2. First install all dependencies
+2. First install all dependencies:
 ```bash
 npm install
 ```
-2. then run to start the live server
+3. then start the live server:
 ```bash
 npm start
 ```
-3. the application is now visible on the URL: 'http://localhost:5173'
+4. the application is now visible on the URL: 'http://localhost:5173'

 # Cleaning Docker